enormandeau/github_tutorial/files/04_basic_workflow.md

 ### Cloning the project

 To get a local Git version of the `Planets` project, we will clone it from GitHub.
-In your terminal (from Terminal.com), type the following commands and replace `<username>` by your GitHub user name:
+In your terminal, type the following commands and replace `<username>` by your GitHub user name:

 ```
-# Move to your home directory (for Terminal.com)
+# Move to your home directory
-cd /home
+cd /home # or cd /Users on Mac

 # Clone the planets GitHub repository locally
 git clone https://github.com/<username>/planets